VihaanMotwani/EduLLM/README.md

 # EduLLM - Your Personal AI/ML Tutor

-Welcome to the EduLLM project!
+Welcome to the EduLLM project.
 This is a scalable learning platform designed to act as an AI-powered tutor for Machine Learning and related topics.

 ## 🤖 Core Architecture